altosaar/codespaces-jupyter/README.md

 Select conda as the python interpreter within Visual Studio Code in the codespace to execute the code.

-And you can select the environment as the kernel in Jupyter Notebooks using Visual Studio code: https://code.visualstudio.com/docs/datascience/jupyter-kernel-management
+And you can select the environment as the kernel in Jupyter Notebooks using Visual Studio code: https://code.visualstudio.com/docs/datascience/jupyter-kernel-management.
+You may need to reload the window to see the `datathinking.org` kernel (open the command palette and type `Developer: Reload Window`).